Melodi Grand Prix 2023: Format

 The contest consisted of three semi-finals at Screen Studios in Nydalen, and a final at Trondheim Spektrum.
-From 2020 to 2022, a number of artists were formerly pre-qualified for the final, but this was longer be the case in 2023.
+From 2020 to 2022, a number of artists were formerly pre-qualified for the final, but this was no longer the case in 2023.
 Moreover, there were no duels nor a "last chance" round, and voting began once all of the artists have performed.
 A total of 21 entries competed, with seven songs for each semi-final.
 The three performers who obtain the most votes qualified for the final.
 In addition, the international jury was re-introduced in the final, consisting of industry professionals from multiple countries.
 The jury and the public each contributed 50% to the final result.

 According to Stig Karlsen, who is in charge of the organization of the event for NRK, the contest would "now [be] going for a competition model that is easier to understand, and where all the artists compete with the same starting point."